radekg/terraform-provisioner-ansible/README.md

 - `plays.one_line`: `ansible --one-line`, string `yes/no`, default `empty string` (not applied)
 - `plays.poll`: `ansible --poll`, int, default `15` (applied only when `background > 0`)

+#### Disabling a play

+It is possible that one may be testing a playbook or a module while the state of the changes in Ansible may not be known, thus - potentially - breaking the provisioning process.
+One might still need the provisioning process to succeed so the Ansible changes can be tested manually against the machine.
+In such case, instead of commenting the play out in Terraform file, use:

+- `plays.enabled`: string `yes/no`, default `yes`; set to `no` to skip execution

 #### Shared arguments

 These arguments can be set on the `provisioner` level or individual `plays`.
 When an argument is specified on the `provisioner` level and on `plays`, the `plays` value takes precedence.